 - Do I need prescription medication, or can I use over-the-counter medications to treat the burn?

 - What skin care routines do you recommend while the burn heals?

-- What changes in my skin should I look for?
+- What changes in my skin might I expect to see as it heals?

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions, such as:

 - Do you have underlying health conditions, such as diabetes?